jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

 -------------

 1. Do not use global variables, as this causes namespace problems.
-1. functions from outside the JASP package must always be called with their full namespace, like these:
+2. functions from outside the JASP package must always be called with their full namespace, like these:
     * `stats::anova()`
     * `base::options()`
-1. do not use:
+3. do not use:
     * `library()` (causes namespace problems)
     * `require()` (causes namespace problems)
     * `exists()`
     * `attach()` (causes namespace problems)
     * `assign()` (causes namespace problems)
     * `<<-` (This assigns to a global variable)
+    * `append()` (This causes lists to have different columns with the same name)
-1. Write code to be readable.
+4. Write code to be readable.
 It is common in the R programming community to do many things in a single line of code.
 This is either because it is less lines of code to write, or because it improves performance (or because it looks clever).
 Best practice is to only optimise code once performance has been demonstrated to be a problem.
 Start by writing code that is understandable.
 For instance, a for-loop is easier to read than an `lapply()`.
 When you do use an apply, please add a comment.
-1. Do not mix functions for mark-up with functions that are used for the computations.
+5. Do not mix functions for mark-up with functions that are used for the computations.
-1. Try to save the output of the computations in a list and include the function call.
+6. Try to save the output of the computations in a list and include the function call.
-1. Use dividers to make your code more readable.
+7. Use dividers to make your code more readable.
 ````
 	## Data screening -----------------------------------------------
   # Tim's error handling